 Heat shrink tubing also provides a more “finished” look than typical tape wrapping at a typically lower total cost of installation in the application.

 Electrical tape is a pressure sensitive tape that is typically applied to a joint or small portion of the wire to electrically insulate or environmentally protect the wire’s conductor(s).
 Electrical tape can also be referred to as friction tape or insulating tape.
-A colored electrical tape is typically used to help identify certain wires in applications.
+Colored electrical tape is typically used to help identify certain wires in applications.
 Typically, electrical tape is not as durable as heat shrink tubing.
 It does, however, help to maintain electrical continuity, cover exposed wires, and connect multiple wire types.